goleaf/traviant46.prus.dev/docs/queue-system.md

 ## Worker management

 Run the queue worker with `php artisan queue:work` (or `php artisan queue:work redis --queue=high,default`).
+In production, run these workers under Supervisor so they auto-restart and can be scaled horizontally.
-In production, supervise workers with a process manager such as Supervisor or systemd.
-Use the Laravel horizon dashboard when Redis is available for additional monitoring.
+Use the Laravel Horizon dashboard when Redis is available for additional monitoring.

 ## Failure handling